POTTERY TRADITION AND VRASKIA

 With financial support and under the auspices

-The geographical location of Crete, its temperate and mild climate, its abundance of clay soils and the intense commercial activities of its inhabitants created the right conditions for the development of ceramic art on the island from a very early age.
-From the Minoan era to modern times, Cretan ceramics have never been abandoned.
+The geographical location of Crete, its temperate and mild climate, its abundance of clay-rich soils, and the intense commercial activities of its inhabitants created the right conditions for the development of ceramic art on the island from a very early age.
+From the Minoan era to modern times, Cretan pottery has never been abandoned.
 Small and large workshops were spread throughout the island, among which Thrapsano (Pediada), Margarites (Mylopotamos), Nochia (Kissamos) and Kentri (Ierapetra) were, until the mid-20th century, the four most important centres of ceramic activity on the island.
-Today, in Thrapsano and Margarites, the art is an identifying element of these communities and continues to be a living tradition that is passed down from generation to generation, as well as a key factor in economic development.
+Today, in Thrapsano and Margarites, this craft is an identifying element of these communities and remains a living tradition that is passed down from generation to generation, as well as a key factor in economic development.

 The pottery tradition of Thrapsano, Heraklion, Crete

-In twenty workshops currently in operation, the "craftsmen" manufacture small and large storage vessels following the steps of an inherited knowledge that dates back to the 16th century.
-Jars are characteristic of this tradition.
-Thrapsano vessels are used as decorative elements of interior and exterior spaces and in exceptional cases are utilised in wine production or in the storage of oil, wine, grains and other agricultural products.
+In twenty workshops currently in operation, the "craftsmen" make both small and large storage vessels, following the steps of inherited knowledge that dates back to the 16th century.
+A distinctive product of this tradition is the pithari (large clay jar).
+Thrapsano vessels are used as decorative elements in both indoor and outdoor spaces, and in exceptional cases, they are used in wine production or for storing oil, wine, grains, and other agricultural products.

 The pottery tradition of Margarites, Mylopotamos, Crete

-Margarites of Rethymno, Crete, was the centre of production of utilitarian ceramic vessels that supplied the region of Western Crete for centuries.
-Today, nineteen workshops/households continue to operate in Margarites, creating utilitarian and decorative ceramics inspired by the traditional forms and decoration of Margarites vessels, in many cases using local soils and applying ancient baking techniques in wood-fired kilns.
+Margarites, in Rethymno, Crete, was a centre for the production of functional ceramic vessels, supplying Western Crete for centuries.
+Today, nineteen workshops and family businesses still operate in Margarites, producing functional and decorative pottery inspired by the traditional forms and decoration of Margarites ceramics.
+Many of these use local clay and apply ancient firing techniques using wood-fired kilns.

 Source: Directorate of Modern Cultural Heritage, Hellenic Ministry of Culture

-*Of course, beekeepers were not able to construct clay hives themselves - they had to order them from potters.
+*Beekeepers, of course, were not able to make clay hives themselves - they had to order them from potters.

 Photographs: George Mestousis